Safari Tipping Etiquette in Tanzania: Who & How Much?

 The System: The Tip Box

 Most lodges and tented camps run a shared tipping system.
-You’ll usually see a "Staff Tip Box" at reception.
-This is the standard, preferred method because it’s fair and organized.
+You'll see a "Staff Tip Box" at reception.
+This is the standard, preferred method because it's fair and organized.

 Exception: If you have a personal butler assigned specifically to your tent (common in luxury camps), it's appropriate to tip them separately ($15/day).